Getting Here

 Boat

-Poulsbo Marina has 130 guest slips – so there’s always room for you.
-The marina offers a wide range of facilities including permanent and transient moorage, bathhouse, laundry room, and marine fuel.
+Poulsbo Marina offers 130 guest slips, so there’s always room to pull in.
+Facilities include permanent and transient moorage, a bathhouse, laundry room, and marine fuel.

 Seaplane

-The Port of Poulsbo offers those flying in by Seaplane a designated dock located in the calm waters of Liberty Bay and just a few steps away from the downtown corridor.
-Multiple Air Carriers offer Service into Poulsbo.
+Flying in by seaplane?
+The Port of Poulsbo has a designated seaplane dock situated in the calm waters of Liberty Bay, just steps from the downtown corridor.
+Multiple air carriers offer service into Poulsbo.